bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3.md

 > Note that what follows is not really optimized on the `DifferentialEquations.jl` side.
 Indeed, we do not use automatic differentiation, we do not pass the sparsity pattern, ...

 We now turn to a different method based on the flow of the Brusselator.
 To compute this flow (time stepper), we need to be able to solve the differential equation (actually a PDE) associated to the vector field `Fbru`.
-We will show how to do this with an implicit method `Rodas4P` from `DifferentialEquations.jl`.
+We show how to do this with an implicit method `Rodas4P` from `DifferentialEquations.jl`.
 Note that the user can pass its own time stepper but for convenience, we use the ones in `DifferentialEquations.jl`.
 More information regarding the shooting method is contained in [Periodic orbits based on the shooting method](@ref).

 We then recompute the locus of the Hopf bifurcation points using the same method as above.